 The tuning dial would light up and a new cassette would be pushed into the player.
 Whenever the eagles soared to the sounds of Beethoven and the valley echoed to the beat of rock ’n’ roll, the handful of people who lived there always knew what the boys were up to.

 One day the boys decided to take a different path to the truck, a path that would change Merritt’s life forever.
 Merritt heard a guitar playing just off to the side of the path they were walking on.
 Curiosity caused the boys to find its source, an old man with a long scraggly beard and tattered clothes, playing his guitar.
-Josh would recognize him as “the crazy old man your mother chased off one afternoon”.
+Josh would recognize him as “the crazy old man my father always talked about with his friends."

 The boys would get to know this person as old man “Rinker”.
 As time passed, fascinated by conversations about music, Merritt would visit Rinker often.
 In time, Rinker would become the father Merritt had never known.
 During that first year, Rinker taught him how to play chords, and even inspired him to begin writing his own songs.
 He would tell Merritt about how great it felt to play the music you knew, but by far the best satisfaction was to play your own song.
 He explained that a part of your life was woven into the words and chords of your work.
 He told Merritt that you live, you learn, you write and then you die, and after you’re gone, whenever someone plays your song, a part of you lives again.

-A few days later Merritt was informed by Josh that old man Rinker had died in his sleep.
+A few days later Merritt was informed by Josh that old man Rinker had died during a terrible snow storm.

 Before Merritt could speak a word or shed a tear for the man whom he loved so dearly, his world collapsed around him.
 His dream of playing and writing music also died that day with the old man.

-Merritt kept his word and made sure Rinker’s music was with him on the day he was buried, but into the closet went that special guitar Rinker had given him along with the journal he kept for writing down ideas for his own songs.
+Into the closet went his special guitar, along with the journal he kept for writing down ideas for his own songs.
 Certain that he would never open the door to that closet again, he slammed it shut.